Royals vs. Reds Player Props Betting Odds

 Pérez Stats

-- Perez takes a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .167 with a double, a home run and two RBI.
+- Perez takes a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .250 with a double, two home runs and three RBI.

 Pérez Recent Games